Building Your Down Payment

 • Piggy-back loans

 A piggy-back loan is a second mortgage that you close at the same time as the first.
-Often the first mortgage is for 80% of the purchase amount and the "piggyback" is for 10%.
-In contrast to the traditional 20 percent down payment, the homebuyer just has to pull together the remaining 10 percent.
+Usually the first mortgage covers 80% of the purchase amount and the "piggyback" funds 10%.
+Instead of the traditional 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.

 • Carry-Back loans

-In a "carry back" mortgage, the seller agrees to lend you a portion of his own equity to help you get your down payment money.
-In this scenario, you would finance the majority of the purchase price with a traditional lender and borrow the remaining amount from the seller.
-Generally, this kind of second mortgage has a higher rate of interest.
+In a "carry back" situation, the seller commits to lend you part of his home equity to help you get your down payment funds.
+You would borrow the largest portion of the purchase price from a traditional lender and borrow the remainder from the seller.
+Typically you will pay a slightly higher rate on the loan financed by the seller.

-The feeling of accomplishment will be the same, no matter which method you use to get together the down payment.
-Your new home will be your reward!
+The feeling of accomplishment will be the same, no matter how you manage to come up with your down payment.
+Your brand new home will be your reward!

 Mortgage Questions?